 Deleting a parcel causes Cloudera Manager to remove the parcel components from the local parcel repository.

 Cloudera Manager detects when new parcels are available.
-The parcel indicator in the Admin Console navigation bar ( ) indicates how many parcels are available for downloading or distribution.
-If no parcels are available, or if all parcels have been activated, then the indicator will not have a blue number badge.
+The parcel indicator in the Admin Console navigation bar ( ) indicates how many parcels are eligible for downloading or distribution.
+For example, CDH parcels older than the active one do not contribute to the count if you are already using the latest version.
+If no parcels are eligible, or if all parcels have been activated, then the indicator will not have a blue number badge.
 You can configure Cloudera Manager to download and distribute parcels automatically, if desired.

 The default location for the local parcel repository on the Cloudera Manager Server host is /opt/cloudera/parcel-repo .
 To change this location, follow the instructions in Parcel Configuration Settings.